 Under the brutal leadership of communist dictator Enver Hoxha the Albanian people were isolated, controlled, spied upon, tortured and murdered.
 A museum exploring the dark period of Hoxha’s rule from 1944 to 1985 was opened last month in a bunker in the middle of downtown Tirana.
 Upon entering the bunker visitors are greeted with images of some of the 5000 citizens murdered under the Hoxha regime.

-Each room in the museum examined an element of the Hoxha dictatorship; evesdropping, spying, torture and murder.
+Each room in the museum examined an element of the Hoxha dictatorship; eavesdropping, spying, torture and murder.
 Below is listed a few of the torture methods used by the communists.

 During four decades of communist rule the government built 700,000 bunkers across the landscape, and soldiers were given a “shoot to kill” order to stop anyone coming or going from Albania.
 The result was that Albania became the most isolated country on Earth.
 Many of the bunkers still exist today.